Master Email Personalization with these 5 Best Practices

 Once you have an idea of how you want to send targeted emails, make sure you’re collecting the right information so you can make it happen.

 If you want to send targeted emails that include a subscriber’s first name, confirm you’re collecting first names in the sign up form.
-If not, adjust your form to include a first name field, like this sign up form featured on our Ultimate Guide to Email Marketing:
+Or adjust your form to include a first name field, like this sign up form for Fable & Folly’s podcast updates.

-If you want to send a one-off email based on how subscribers engaged with a previous message, you can also create a segment based on actions like opens and clicks.
+If you want to send a one-off email based on how subscribers engaged with a previous message, create a segment based on actions like opens and clicks.

-As you consider ways to optimize your sign up form so you can send personalized emails, avoid asking for too much information.
-Including too many fields can be overwhelming for your potential subscribers, and you don’t want to create a barrier that could prevent them from joining your list.
+Try to avoid asking for too much information up front.
+Including too many fields can be overwhelming for your potential subscribers.
+Don’t create a barrier that could prevent them from joining your list.

-If you do include more than just name and email address, I encourage you to emphasize the value of your emails.
-You might even want to explain what kind of targeted content you’ll deliver if a subscriber shares more information about themselves.
+If you do include more than just name and email address, emphasize the value of your emails.
+Eexplain what kind of targeted content they can expect.

 Once you’re collecting the right data, there’s one rule to keep in mind: With great personalization power comes great responsibility.

-Another helpful way to think about it is by looking back at the goals you originally set.
-Whether you use personalization fields or contextual content, it should either make it easier for you to create the email or help you establish a personal connection with your email community.
+Look back at the goals you originally set.
+No matter how you segment your list, personalization should make it easier for you to write with the audience in mind.
+And, of course, help you establish a personal connection with your email community.

 4. Get creative.

-Since there are so many pieces of information you can collect about your subscribers and ways to send hyper-relevant emails, there are endless opportunities for you to get creative with both strategies.
+There are so many ways to send hyper-relevant emails.
+Which means there are endless opportunities for you to get creative.

 For example, personalization fields aren’t limited to subject lines.
 You can pepper them into your email content to better hold the attention of your readers.
-Here’s an example from one of our customers Honoree Corder, a writer, speaker and coach to authors looking to publish books:
+Here’s an example from Melyssa Griffin, who incorporated my first name into her email:

 For contextual content, consider how you might be able to target automated campaigns to your different subscribers.
 You can send them campaigns based on what incentive they signed up for, their geographical location or experience level.